About Me

 Finding the right therapist

-Finding the right person to talk to, is always the most important part of any therapy process.
+Finding the right person to talk to, is always the most important part of any therapy.
 There are many different titles for therapists out there such as counsellors, CBT therapists, psychotherapists and psychologists.

 British Association For Counselling And Psychotherapy